-- 6.1 In the Guidelines, unless the context otherwise requires, the terms used are defined as follows: - (i) 'Participants' Risk Fund' (PRF) refers to the fund in which a portion of contributions paid by the takaful participants is allocated and pooled for the purpose of meeting claims by takaful participants on the basis of mutual assistance or protection; - (ii) 'Takaful benefit' refers to the amount of benefit secured under a takaful certificate; - (iii) 'Liabilities of general takaful fund' refers to the obligation of the general takaful fund to meet takaful benefits stipulated in takaful certificates and expenses payable from takaful fund; - (iv) 'Expense liabilities of shareholders' fund' refers to the obligation of the shareholders' fund to pay for the operating costs incurred in managing the general takaful fund for the full contractual obligation of takaful certificates; - (v) 'Liabilities of general takaful business' refers to the sum of liabilities of general takaful fund and expense liabilities of shareholders' fund; - (vi) The 'best estimate' value is the statistical central estimate value of the liabilities concerned; and - (vii) The 'provision of adverse deviation (PAD)' is the component of the value of takaful liabilities that relates to the uncertainty inherent in the best estimate.
+- 6.1 In the Guidelines, unless the context otherwise require, the terms used are defined as follows: - (i) 'Participants' Risk Fund' (PRF) refers to the fund in which a portion of contributions paid by the takaful participants on the basis of tabarru' is allocated and pooled for the purpose of meeting claims on events/risks covered under the takaful certificate; - (ii) 'Takaful benefit' includes any benefit, whether pecuniary or not, which is payable under a takaful certificate; - (iii) 'Liabilities of general takaful fund' refers to the obligation of the general takaful fund to meet takaful benefits stipulated in takaful certificates and expenses payable from takaful fund; - (iv) 'Expense liabilities of shareholders' fund' refers to the obligation of the shareholders' fund to pay for the operating costs incurred in managing the general takaful fund for the full contractual obligation of takaful certificates; - (v) 'Liabilities of general takaful business' refers to the sum of liabilities of general takaful fund and expense liabilities of shareholders' fund;

+- (vi) The 'best estimate' value is the statistical central estimate value of the liabilities concerned; and - (vii) The 'provision for adverse deviation' (PAD) is the component of the value of liabilities that relates to the uncertainty inherent in the best estimate.
 PAD is aimed at ensuring that the value of liabilities is established at a level such that there is a higher level of confidence (or probability) that the provisions will ultimately be sufficient.